osercinoglu/grinn/source/docs/_build/html/_sources/tutorial.rst.txt

 .. note:: Note that the PSF and PDB files correspond to a step prior to solvation step during preparation of the system for MD simulation using VMD and psfgen.
 Solvent molecules in the DCD trajectory were removed by using VMD.

-.. note:: The DCD file corresponds to an equilibrium stage of simulation (between 25 and 50 nanoseconds).
+.. note:: The DCD file corresponds to an equilibrium stage of the simulation (between 25 and 50 nanoseconds).
 A stride value of 25 was applied in order to reduce the file size bundled with gRINN.

 The path of the output folder is set to **grinn_output** in the current working directory.
 It is safe to change this path as long as it does not exist before starting the calculation.

 *The path of the NAMD executable is set to namd2 by default.
 This requires that a valid NAMD executable is present in the executable search path of your system (in linux, this is the PATH environment variable).
 If namd2 is not accessible via the executable search path, provide the full path here.*

-*Parameter file text box is filled now with the path to the parameter file used for the sample MD simulation.*
+*Parameter file text box is filled now with the path of the parameter file used for the sample MD simulation.*

 Click on *CALCULATE* now.
 After an initial input checking step, gRINN should start by filtering the residue pairs to be included in interaction energy calculation.
 Once this is complete, interaction energies will be calculated, followed by equal-time correlation calculations.
-Depending on the capacity of your computer, the operation should last between a few minutes and an hour or two.
+Depending on the capacity of your computer, the operation will take some time between a few minutes and an hour or two.
 You can follow the progress by keeping an eye on the progress bars which will show the estimated amount of remaining time as well.

 Once gRINN finishes operation, you will be notified and *VIEW RESULTS* button will be enabled.
-You can now proceed to viewing the result either by clicking this button or *View Results* button on the gRINN Main Window.
+You can now proceed to viewing the results either by clicking this button or *View Results* button on the gRINN Main Window.

 gRINN View Results
 ------------------

-Upon starting *View Results* interface, you will be immediately prompted to browse and select an folder containing results from the previous step in gRINN.
-This is typically the output folder you specified previously.
+Upon starting *View Results* interface, you will be immediately prompted to browse and select a folder containing results from the previous step in gRINN.

 Go ahead and select this output folder now.